 Tip: When I am transplanting new plants from their pots to the garden or old plants that have been divided, I fill a bucket with a light solution (@ 1/2 full strength) of Neptune's Harvest liquid fertilizer.
 Everything I’m transplanting gets a long soak in the bucket while I’m preparing its new home.
 Once the plant has been transplanted, I water it into place with the liquid fertilizer from the bucket.
 I’ve been doing this for years and it seems to get newly planted things off to a good, strong start. --Betsy

 Trick: If you grow parsley from seed, pour boiling water over the seed after it’s in the ground!
 Reason: Parsley has an iron-hard seed coat which takes a long time to soften enough for the seed to begin germinating.
 The boiling water softens the seed coat and the parsley usually begins to show signs of growth in 10 days. --Betsy

 Garden Successes with Andover Seed Library seeds

-Sunflowers and Red Noodle Beans
+Sunflowers Red Noodle Beans